suzaku01/KeyQuest/README.md

 # Usage
 If you already have `database.bin` from questlists_manager put it to `data` folder.
-Othereise create new database file.
+Otherwise create a new database file.
 Check readme of questlists_manager for more details about it.

 Load database.
 Load decrypted `mhfdat.bin`.